 The secret of managing is to keep the guys who hate you away from the guys who are undecided

-When these internal enemies are left free to operate, a split will take place between the loyalists and the rebellious faction.
+When these internal enemies are left free to operate, the team will split in two sub-teams: the loyalists, and the rebellious faction.

 The first victim, of course, is team’s morale, atmosphere and effectiveness.